QuadTorq technology - the

 leap.

-High-range notch settings
+High-range pin settings

 The increase in effective load from start to